formicidae-tracker/studio/docs/cldoc/api/ant_identification.md

 identification.
 However for very large number of <fort::myrmidon::Ant>, this is unpraticable, and user can manually specify that relation using
 <fort::myrmidon::Identification::SetUserDefinedAntPose>.

+## Tag statistics.

+Myrmidon only reports fiduical tag data through
+<fort::myrmidon::TagStatistics>, one can use
+<fort::myrmidon::Query::ComputeTagStatistics> to get data telling :

+* At which <fort::myrmidon::Time> the tag was first and last seen
+* How many time a given tag was detected
+* How many time a tag was detected twice in a frame.
+* The detecteion gap histogram, informing fo how long tracking was lost for a given tag.

+By design, it is not possible to get access to the raw tag data (position and orientation).